Not-Yug-Sharma/Notes-Obsidian/SEM I/Programming in C - 115/Chapterwise Notes/Introduction to Algorithms and C.md

 	1. Identifier:
 		- Identifiers are the names of variables, constants, functions, arrays etc.
 		- They are user defined.
-		- There are rules to defining a new Identifie
+		- There are rules to defining a new Identifier.
+They are:
+			- An identifier should only consist of alphabets(a-z or A-Z), numbers(0-9)